souryacs/LitRevw/SingleCellMethods.md

         - 3) Applies to systematically purturb TFs across Zebrafish development.
         - 4) Models the "shift" in gene expression rather than its absolute values.
         - 5) Uses genomic sequences and TF binding motifs to infer the base GRN structure and dimensionality.
-            - Step 1: The base GRN contains unweighted directional edges between a TF and a gene (co-accessibility peaks with max 500 Kb distance computed by Cicero, and using HOMER CRE database).
+            - Step 1: The base GRN contains unweighted directional edges between a TF and a gene
+                - co-accessibility peaks with max 500 Kb distance computed by Cicero, and using HOMER CRE database.
                 - Without using sample specific scATAC-seq data, it uses base / average mouse scATAC-seq atlas.
             - Step 2: Uses scRNA-seq data to identify active connections in the base GRN by a regularized linear ML model.

 [Dictys: dynamic gene regulatory network dissects developmental continuum with single-cell multiomics - Wang et al. Nature Methods 2023](https://pubmed.ncbi.nlm.nih.gov/37537351/)